verge-io/docs/docs/product-guide/tenant-monitoring.md

 # Monitoring Tenants

 This page discusses the use of Dashboards and Subscriptions to oversee Tenants.
 Dashboards will provide a lot of helpful information about Tenants.
-Subscriptions allow for reports and on-demand alerts upon various events.
+Subscriptions allow for sending reports and on-demand alerts based upon various events.

 ## The All-Tenants Dashboard (summary info)